On Deformation Theory in Higher Logarithmic Geometry

+We now proceed to prove that the left-hand square in \eqref{twopullbacks} is cocartesian.
 Notice that the map $\overline{i}$ gives rise to a map $\overline{i} \oplus J[1] \colon \alpha^{-1}{\rm GL}_1^{\cal J}(R) \oplus J[1] \to P \oplus J[1]$.
 Consider the commutative cube of commutative ${\cal J}$-space monoids.
 Here the back face is the homotopy cartesian square exhibiting $\widetilde{P} \to P$ as part of a log square-zero extension.
 The right-hand face arises from pulling back the monoid derivation $d^\flat$ along $\overline{\alpha}$ and is as such homotopy cartesian.
 The left-hand face is the left-hand homotopy cartesian square in the diagram (\ref{twopullbacks}), and this implies that the front face is homotopy cartesian.
 Moreover, the bottom face is homotopy cocartesian.
 Since $d^\flat$ is replete (cf.\ proof of Lemma \ref{lem:logicartesian}), Proposition \ref{prop:matherscube} applies to conclude the proof. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:squarezeroiff}] This is Proposition \ref{prop:strictimpliessquarezero} and Proposition \ref{prop:squarezerostrict}. \end{proof}